katalystcoin/WavesGUI/README.md

 ## Downloadable distributions

-Here in the [Releases page](https://github.com/wavesplatform/WavesGUI/releases) you can find all Lite Client packages available for download.
+Here in the [Releases page](https://github.com/KatalystDEXplatform/KatalystDEXGUI/releases) you can find all Lite Client packages available for download.
-For mainnet Client please download *waves-lite-client-mainnet-vx.y.z.zip*.
+For mainnet Client please download *KatalystDEX-lite-client-mainnet-vx.y.z.zip*.
-For testnet use *waves-lite-client-testnet-vx.y.z.zip*.
+For testnet use *KatalystDEX-lite-client-testnet-vx.y.z.zip*.

 To run the Lite Client downloaded as a regular zip archive, follow these steps:
 1. Download and extract zip package to some directory